-- Health insurance plan An insurance plan that provides hospital and/or physician coverage to an employee or retiree for a single premium. - Offer health insurance To make available or contribute to the cost of any health insurance plan for active employees and/or retirees. - Self-insured plan A plan in which the financial risk for medical claims is borne partially or entirely by the employer. - Single coverage- A health insurance plan that covers an individual only. - Family coverage A health plan that covers the enrollee and one or more members of their family, as defined by the plan.
-If more than one family rate was offered, the costs for a family of four were collected. - Any provider plan A plan that allows the enrollee to use any provider with no cost incentives to use a particular subset of providers. - Mixed provider plan A plan that allows the enrollee to use any provider but has a cost incentive to use a particular subset of providers. - Exclusive provider plan A plan that requires the enrollee to use a limited subset of providers for all non-emergency care in order for costs to be covered. - Low wage employee An employee who makes \$6.50 per hour or less. - Managed care plan Either a mixed provider or exclusive provider plan. - Employee A person on the actual payroll.
+- Health insurance plan An insurance plan that provides hospital and/or physician coverage to an employee or retiree for a single premium. - Offer health insurance To make available or contribute to the cost of any health insurance plan for active employees and/or retirees. - Self-insured plan A plan offered by employers who directly assume the major cost of health insurance for their employees.
+Some self-insured plans bear the entire risk.
+Others insure against large claims by purchasing stop-loss coverage. - Single coverage A health insurance plan that covers an individual only.
+Also known as employee-only coverage. - Family coverage A health plan that covers the enrollee and one or more members of their family, as defined by the plan.
+If more than one family rate was offered, the costs for a family of four were collected. - Exclusive-provider plan A plan that requires the enrollee to go to providers associated with the plan for all non-emergency care in order for costs to be covered. - Any-provider plan A plan that allows the enrollee to go to the provider of their choice with no cost incentives to use a particular subset of providers. - Mixed-provider plan A plan that allows the enrollee to go to any provider but there is a cost incentive to use a particular subset of providers. - Low-wage employee From 1996 through 1999, an employee who makes \$6.50 per hour or less.
+Beginning with 2000, the definition of a low-wage employee is changed to the 25th percentile for all hourly wages in the United States based on data from the Bureau of Labor Statistics.
+Using this new criterion, the dollar amount will change every year based on the most recent wage data available.
+For 2000, a low-wage employee is one who makes \$9.50 per hour or less. - Managed care plan Either a mixed provider or exclusive provider plan. - Employee A person on the actual payroll.
 Excludes temporary and contract workers but includes the owner or manager if that person works at the firm. - Full-time employee A term defined by the respondent.
 Generally, a full-time employee works 35 to 40 hours per week. - Part-time employee An employee not defined as full-time by the respondent. - Firm size The total number of employees for the entire firm as reported on the frame. - Industry The primary business activity as reported by the respondent.
-Industry names were abbreviated as follows:

-agriculture agric. utilities util. fishing finance fin. fish. forestry forest. insurance ins. transportation real estate real est. transp. communications commu.
+Industry names were abbreviated in the tables as follows: agriculture agric. utilities util. fishing fish. finance fin. forestry forest. insurance ins. transportation transp. real estate real est. communications commu.

-- Industry group A set of one or more industries. - Division (Census division) The States are grouped in the tables by the following Census divisions:
+- Industry group A set of one or more industries. - Division (Census division) The States are grouped in the tables by the following Census divisions: New England:

 New England: South Atlantic (continued):

-Maine West Virginia
+Maine North Carolina

-New Hampshire North Carolina
+New Hampshire South Carolina

-Vermont South Carolina
+Vermont Georgia

+Massachusetts Florida

-Massachusetts Georgia Rhode Island Florida
+Rhode Island

-Connecticut

-East South Central:
+Connecticut East South Central:

+Kentucky

-Middle Atlantic: Kentucky
+Middle Atlantic: Tennessee

-New York Tennessee
+New York Alabama

-New Jersey Alabama
+New Jersey Mississippi

-Pennsylvania Mississippi
+Pennsylvania

+West South Central:

-East North Central: West South Central:
+East North Central: Arkansas

-Ohio Arkansas
+Ohio Louisiana

-Indiana Louisiana
+Indiana Oklahoma

-Illinois Oklahoma
+Illinois Texas

-Michigan Texas
+Michigan

-Wisconsin

-West North Central:

-Mountain:
+Wisconsin Mountain:

-Minnesota Idaho

-Iowa Wyoming

-Missouri Colorado

-North Dakota New Mexico

-South Dakota Arizona

-Nebraska Utah

-Kansas Nevada

 Montana

+West North Central: Idaho

+Minnesota Wyoming

+Iowa Colorado

+Missouri New Mexico

+North Dakota Arizona

+South Dakota Utah

+Nebraska Nevada

+Kansas

+Pacific:

-South Atlantic: Pacific:
+South Atlantic: Washington

-Delaware Washington
+Delaware Oregon

-Maryland Oregon
+Maryland California

-District of Columbia California
+District of Columbia Alaska

-Virginia Alaska

-nia Alaska Hawaii
+Virginia Hawaii

+West Virginia